iljarotar/synth/README.md

   synth [flags]

 Flags:
-  -d, --duration string      duration in seconds excluding fade in and out (default "0")
+  -d, --duration string      duration in seconds excluding fade-in and fade-out (default "0")
-      --fade-in string       length of the fade-in in seconds (default "1") --fade-out string      length of the fade-out in seconds (default "1") -f, --file string          path to your patch file -h, --help                 print help
+      --fade-in string       fade-in in seconds (default "1") --fade-out string      fade-out in seconds (default "1") -f, --file string          path to your patch file -h, --help                 print help
-  -o, --out string           if provided recording will be written to the given file -s, --sample-rate string   sample rate (default "44100")
+  -o, --out string           if provided, a recording will be written to the given file -s, --sample-rate string   sample rate (default "44100")
 ```